Bearded vulture: In culture

+In Tibet, corpses are fed to this vulture.
+The rite is called a "sky burial" and is accompanied by prayers and mantras for the deceased person.
+There is a specialist assigned to this task which occurs high in the mountains where the vultures swoop down to eat the bones.
+The birds are blessed too.
+They are called "jagod" in the Tibetan language.

 In the Bible/Torah, the bearded vulture, as the ossifrage, is among the birds forbidden to be eaten (Leviticus 11:13).

 In 1944, Shimon Peres and David Ben-Gurion found a nest of bearded vultures in the Negev desert.
 The bird is called peres in Hebrew, and Shimon Persky liked it so much he adopted it as his surname.